 The Code on Civil Procedure requires the cantons to provide a double instance system within their judiciary.
 All cantons must establish a higher court for first (full) appellate review of first instance cantonal judgments.
 First and second instance courts are usually comprised of a three-member bench.
 There are no trials by jury.
-Commercial disputes are usually brought before the commercial court (see below), if such a special court is established in the canton in which the defendant is resident.
+Commercial disputes are usually brought before the commercial court, if such a special court is established in the canton in which the defendant is resident.
+Labour matters and rental disputes are dealt with by specialised first instance courts.